Nearly 350 homes will lose part of their gardens in BusConnects plan

 The remaining corridors include Liffey Valley to the city centre, Clondalkin to Drimnagh, Greenhills to the city centre, Tallaght to Terenure, Kimmage to the city centre, Rathfarnham to the city centre (all informed in January), Ballymun to the city centre, Finglas to Phibsborough, Bray to the city centre, Blackrock to Merrion, UCD Ballsbridge to the city centre and Ringsend to the city centre (informed in February).

-Nearly 30,000 submissions were received by the NTA about the revamped bus routes before last September’s deadline.
+The NTA received almost 30,000 submissions about the revamped bus routes before last September’s deadline.
 A revised route map is due, followed by more consultation.
 The new network is expected to start in early 2020.

 The NTA said the network redesign could be implemented using the current road network with “some upgrades to infrastructure at key interchange locations” and in advance of the core bus corridor project.